 The soccer sports camps accept children between the ages of 7 and 13.
 You can select from four or five day camps, depending on the needs of your kids.

-There are two different sessions to help children based on their abilities.
+There are two different sessions to help them based on their abilities.
 If your children are barely starting in soccer and want to improve their skills, they’ll want to go to the summer day camp.
 However, if your children are already skilled and have a competitive drive, you may want to consider enrolling them in the performance academy session.

-It’s a great way for children to stay active and focused during the off-season while building up skills.
+It’s a great way for youth to stay active and focused during the off-season while building up skills.
 These sessions can help them hone their abilities and prepare them for the season’s start.
 In addition, each child can learn how to work on a competitive team.

 It receives kids from all over Florida, so if you're in any nearby city like Orlando, consider checking out their sports camps.